For a comprehensive look at Traffic Control, it is important to understand basic HTTP/1.1 protocol operations and how cache servers function.

 For complete details on HTTP/1.1 see RFC 2616.

 What follows is a sequence of events that take place when a client requests content from an HTTP/1.1-compliant server.

-- The client sends a request to the Local DNS (LDNS) server to resolve the name
+The client sends a request to the LDNS server to resolve the name

-While longer DNS TTLs of a day (86400 seconds) or more are quite common in other use cases, in CDN use cases DNS TTLs are often below a minute.
+A DNS response is accompanied by a TTL which indicates for how long a name resolution should be considered valid.
+While longer DNS TTLs of a day (86400 seconds) or more are quite common in other use cases, in CDN use-cases DNS TTLs are often below a minute.